SparksNetwork/sparks-angular-firebase/README.md

 ### Create a shortcut script to run it

-`ng e2e` does not support an `--env` flag, so you have to specify a non-standard `environment.ts` with a command-line environment variable.
+`ng e2e` does not support an `--env` flag, although it uses the `--env` flag in the `ng serve` that you run.
+In order for the e2e tests to set up test data in the database, you also have to specify a non-standard `environment.ts` with a command-line environment variable.

 In the `package.json` scripts section, add a new script that specifies the environment you want to use.
 Make sure you use `cross-env` in order to ensure compatibility between Windows and real operating systems. :)

 ```
-    "e2e:dev-sd": "cross-env ANGULAR_ENV=dev-sd ng e2e"
+    "e2e:dev-sd": "cross-env ANGULAR_ENV=dev-sd ng e2e --env=dev-sd"
 ```

 Now you can run the e2e tests locally against your own database with